lragnarsson/Emerald-Engine/doc/project_specification_TSBK03.md

 ###### Shadow Maps for Point Lights
 Using cubemaps with depth information for each light source
+###### Grass Animation Based on Nearby Objects / Collision Detection
+Investigate and implement a way to repell the grass from nearby objects
 ###### Different level of detail algorithms
 For both terrain and grass.